Kingsbrook Jewish Medical Center

 Kingsbrook provides ambulatory surgery, cardiology, critical care medicine, emergency/urgent care, gastroenterology, pulmonary, a ventilator dependent unit, wound care including hyperbaric chambers, diagnostic imaging including MRI and CT scanning, and an outpatient center.

-The hospital is part of an ongoing merger of Brooklyn hospitals under the banner of One Brooklyn Health System including Brookdale University Hospital and Medical Center and Interfaith Medical Center with which New York State has invested nearly $700 million.
+The facility completed a merger of Brooklyn hospitals under the banner of One Brooklyn Health System including Brookdale University Hospital and Medical Center and Interfaith Medical Center with which New York State invested nearly $700 million, and closed its remaining hospital beds on November 30, 2023.
+As part of One Brooklyn Health with Interfaith and Brookdale Hospitals, Kingsbrook provides only outpatient, emergency, and nursing home care.